gutenbergtools/gutenbergsite/site/help/new_website.md

 ### Content issues
 1. Need to create a new version of the mention of https://www.gutenberg.org/wiki/Gutenberg:Help_on_Bibliographic_Record_Page from bibrec (help text, appears 4x on each bibrec page linked with the question mark from the dropbox, gdrive and onedrive icons).
 Also a description of epub, mobi, and other formats.
 Status: Under development.
 2. New mobile bibrec page display.
 We will move content table below book cover and social links when it's displayed on mobile device.
-(Working on it)
+Status: Working on it.
+3. Improve and augment information about PG, including the "why" and benefits.
+Give a short overview of the broader social purpose of PG on the main page.
+Update the About pages to give more background, including on the people behind the effort (other than Michael).
+On the Donate page, add more about why, and what will be done with donations.
+Describe the purpose, not only the actions and outcomes.
+The social responsibility.
+Hopes for the future.
+Communities served.
+The modern history (2000-present).
+Writing a purpose statement will be a good start - strange that PG didn't already have this.
+Status: Under development.

 ### User interface and user experience issues
 1. OPDS results have a heading, "All Books (sorted by popularity)" regardless of what it is showing.
 Instead this should be something more generic, like, "<title>Project Gutenberg</title>."
 Status: Working on it.